maxeozakh/cicd_lab/README.md

 ## 1. Focus on Business Logic:

 Our primary goal is to test the business logic of our application.
-This includes testing specific system parts such as RTK slices, Redux action-reducer pairs, **non-trivial** selectors, adapters, helpers, and utilities crucial to the application's functionality.
+This includes testing specific system parts such as RTK slices, Redux action-reducer pairs, **non-trivial** selectors, adapters, helpers, and utilities.

 Conversely, trivial selectors and other simple functions may not require testing.
 For example, If a selector retrieves the current user's information from the state, such as `getCurrentUser(state)`, it may not require testing as it only returns data directly from the state without any additional processing.